hashicorp/nomad/contributing/README.md

 If you'd like to contribute to an existing issue, you should post in the issue before starting.
 Let us know you'd like to work on it and your proposed solution.

+If you are working on a code contribution and plan to use Generative AI tools to assist in your work, please review our [AI Usage Guidelines](ai.md).

 Developing with Vagrant
 ---
 A development environment is supplied via Vagrant to make getting started easier.